shaikhabuzer0/verification/_posts/2025-08-14-Casting-In-Systemverilog.md

 i.e c = p;
 Here child is pointing to parent.
 We need to do this using $cast

-Best examaple of using $cast
+Following is the example of $cast
 ```verilog
 class transaction;
 int addr;